UnitedDesigners/uniteddesigne.rs/Readme.md

 # United Designers: Landing Page
-This is the landing page for the deisgn community called United Designers.
+This is the landing page for the *design* community called United Designers.